HarshNarayanJha/Only-C/DSA/tree.md

 and the value of nodes in the right subtress is more than the value of node

 Implemented using Linked List or Arrays

+## Binary Tree Traversal
+1. Breadth-First-Search (BFS)

+It is Level ordered.
+It means we first need to traverse a whole level before moving to any child nodes.
+Level Order Traversal.

+2. Depth-First-Search (DFS)

+If we visit a node, we go through it's entire subtree first child's subtree before going to the next child
+  - We can Do Inorder, preorder and postorder in DFS